amiedawn/social-api/README.md

 ## Usage Information:

 MongoDB is the database used in this application.
-Insomnia Core is used to test api routes.<br><br>Please review this video to see the functionality of the application and all the acceptance criteria being met:<br><br>
+Insomnia Core is used to test api routes.<br><br>Please review the following 2 videos to see the functionality of the application and all the acceptance criteria being met:<br><br>Video 1 shows the technical acceptance criteria being met and api routes for both users and friends:<br><br>https://drive.google.com/file/d/1dvZ6PtJiaiDj7GlFsX8mcp3qi-xdP7IU/view .<br><br>Video shows the api routes for both thoughts and reactions:<br><br>https://drive.google.com/file/d/1OBrj80BkCdhERgeLXrS4FdUz0OWY4Cql/view .

 ## License: